1- The effects of forced migration within hosting economies

 I have on going research work in Latin America, Middle East, South East Asia, and Africa, including multiple RCTs in Jordan, Ethiopia, Uganda, and Colombia.
 My articles have been published in journals such as the Journal of Labor Economics, Review of Economics and Statistics, Journal of Development Economics, Journal of Human Resources, AEA papers and proceedings, and other leading development journals.

-I am co-founder of the VenRePs Study, which collects longitudinal data on Venezuelan forcibly displaced individuals in Colombia, and the Syrian Refugee Life Study, which collects longitudinal study on Syrian refugees in Jordan.
+I am co-founder of the VenRePs Study, which collects longitudinal data on Venezuelan forced migrants in Colombia and the Syrian Refugee Life Study (SRLS) which uses a randomized control trial to evaluate the effectiveness of NRC Jordan’s Urban Shelter Program and collects longitudinal data for a representative sample of Syrian refugees living Jordan (policy brief here).
 I was also part of the core team of the World Development Report 2023 on Migrants, Refugees, and Societies.